Compliance Watch:

 What is the penalty for failing to pay overtime in Florida?

-In addition to penalties, if an employer fails to pay your overtime wages, you are entitled to receive not only back wages (your unpaid wages), but also liquidated damages.
-Liquidated damages are the same amount as the unpaid wages, meaning that in total you will receive double the amount of your original missing overtime pay.
+In addition to penalties, if an employer fails to pay your overtime wages, you will receive not only back wages (your unpaid wages) but also liquidated damages.
+Liquidated damages are the same amount as unpaid wages, meaning that, in total, you will receive double the amount of your original missing overtime pay.

 How can I file a wage claim for overtime in Florida?